HumanSignal/label-studio/docs/source/guide/backend.md

 ## Linux & Ubuntu guide

 1. Install python and virtualenv.
-We recommend to use python 3.6, but probably python 2 solution will work too.
+We recommend to use python 3.6, but probably python2 solution will work too.

 ```bash
 apt install python3.6